Cloud Based Server Monitoring tools Compared

 Number of Sensors

-One of the drawbacks of cloud network monitoring solutions is the security.
+One of the drawbacks of cloud based network monitoring solutions is the security.
 The data of your IT infrastructure is stored in the cloud, which could be a security risk.
 If there is a breach at the hostings provider’s system, your data can be compromised.
 But the security of cloud applications is most of the time pretty good or even better then you can do your self in a small business environment.

-Cloud based monitoring tools can be set-upped in minutes.
+Cloud based server monitoring tools can be set-upped in minutes.
 You only need to install a small agent and the auto discovery will do the rest of the work.
 Where with an on-premise solution you need to deploy a new Windows server, install the software, make the necessary firewall changes and keep everything up-to-date.

-Cloud based network monitoring solutions
+Cloud based server monitoring solutions